-- "Rg" the frequency range number - "Frequency" the frequency points - The "Level", "Limit" and "Margin" values for each detector selected in the test template (with Margin = "Limit" minus "Level") - "Correction" the accumulated amount of "Attenuation" and "Measurement Correction" specified for the signal path and LISN or transducer used in this measurement - "Line" only available in tests that use a LISN: label of the LISN line, for example "N" or "L1".
-See also Chapter 7.4, "Test result graphics", on page 229. - Meas BW only available in "Final Results" tables - "Meas.
-Time" per point, only available in "Final Results" tables - "Time of Meas." only available in "Final Results" tables: R&S ELEKTRA automatically enters the date and time of the measurement.
+- "Rg" the frequency range number - "Frequency" the frequency points - The "Level", "Limit" and "Margin" values for each detector selected in the test template (with Margin = "Limit" minus "Level") - "Correction" the accumulated amount of "Attenuation" and "Measurement Correction" specified for the Signal Path and LISN or Transducer used in this measurement - Meas BW available only in "Critical Points" tables and "Final Results" tables - "Meas.
+Time" per point, available only in "Critical Points" tables and "Final Results" tables - "Time of Meas." available only in "Final Results" tables: R&S ELEKTRA automatically enters the date and time of the measurement.
 To toggle between a display of time only, or date and time, use the Show / Hide Column Headers button in to activate the "Accuracy" header.
-This header lets you select either "Date/Time" or just "Time". - "Source" only available in "Final Results" and "Critical Points" tables: - In the "Critical Points" table: The frequencies in the critical points table and in the final measurement can originate, for example, from steps in the Data Reduction or from interactive measurements.
+This header lets you select either "Date/Time" or just "Time". - "Source" available only in "Final Results" and "Critical Points" tables: - In the "Critical Points" table: The frequencies in the critical points table and in the final measurement can originate, for example, from steps in the Data Reduction or from interactive measurements. - In the "Final Results" table: The measured values originate from the "Critical Points" or from "Interactive" measurements (individually recorded).

-- In the "Final Results" table: The measured values originate from the "Critical Points" or from "Interactive" measurements (individually recorded). - "Comment" content (which you can edit) depends on the kind of table: - In the "Overview" table: You can enter arbitrary comments in any cell of the "Comment" column. - In the "Critical Points" table: R&S ELEKTRA automatically enters the names of detectors, with which a critical level value was detected in the overview measurement at this frequency point. - In the "Final Results" table: During an Interactive measurement, your comments from the Measurements dialog are automatically entered in the new rows that are generated in this table.
+- "Comment" content (which you can edit) depends on the kind of table: - In the "Overview" table: You can enter arbitrary comments in any cell of the "Comment" column. - In the "Critical Points" table: R&S ELEKTRA automatically enters the names of detectors, with which a critical level value was detected in the overview measurement at this frequency point. - In the "Final Results" table: During an Interactive measurement, your comments from the Measurements dialog are automatically entered in the new rows that are generated in this table.